cpitman/cpitman.github.io/_posts/2017-01-03-monitoring-openshift-for-service-providers.md

 cluster members as healthy (a healthy result here looks like `member fd422379fda50e48 is healthy: got healthy result from http://127.0.0.1:32379`).

-  To keep restarts an other ephemeral failures from causing lots of alert noise, ensure that these alerts only get sent after a period of failure.
+  To keep restarts and other ephemeral failures from causing lots of alert noise, ensure that these alerts only get sent after a period of failure.
 For example, only alert if a master has been down for at least ten minutes.
 Also consider whether or not these alerts can wait for action based on expected recovery time,